philwhiles/frettler/README.md

 The interval patterns all have a prefix or either 'scale_', 'mode_' or 'chord_' largely to allow the tab completion to show you just the selection of patterns that is relevant to you.

 ## Customising your Frettler script
-The 'frettler' scripts created by the build, simply pass all arguments to the java program, and if you find yourself regularly using Frettler with say a strings argument you can make your life easier by creating your own frettler script.
+The 'frettler' script created by the build, passes all arguments to the java program (which is embedded withing the frettler script on macOs/linux), and if you find yourself regularly using Frettler with say a strings argument you can make your life easier by creating your own script wrapping the frettler script/command.
 Say you want to use drop D tuning all the time :

 Create a file in the top frettler directory, and call it 'dropd', with the following content: